CleverCloud/doc.clever-cloud.com/commons/admin-console/environment-variables.md

 ### How variables are defined?

 Variables are defined on a per-application basis.
-They are defined by two ways:
+They are defined by three ways:

  * By provisionned add-ons linked to applications.
 The variables names are listed in the add-on's information panel